livexords-nw/airfarmbot/README.md

 ## ⚙️ Key Features

 - **Auto-Run with Delay:**
-  Automatically run your bots at specified time intervals to keep sessions active.
+  Automatically run your bots at specified intervals to keep sessions active.

 - **Automatic Repository Updates:**
-  Keeps your bot's code up-to-date using `git pull`.
+  Keeps your bot's code up‑to‑date using `git pull`.

 - **Detailed, User-Friendly Logging:**
-  Color-coded logs with emojis provide clear and concise status updates and error messages.
+  Color‑coded logs with emojis provide clear and concise status updates and error messages.

 - **Telegram Session Management:**
   Automatically manages Telegram sessions for multiple accounts by storing session files locally.

 - **Raw Query Extraction:**
-  Sends a RequestWebView to your bot’s dApp URL and extracts the raw query data from the URL fragment (the portion after `tgWebAppData=`).
+  Sends a RequestWebView to your bot’s dApp URL and extracts the raw query data from the URL fragment (the portion after `tgWebAppData=`) with improved formatting.

 ---